Flat silicon gradient index lens with deep reactive-ion-etched 3-layer anti-reflection structure for millimeter and submillimeter wavelengths: Introduction

+Another group has cut pyramids with a beveled blade, sometimes in combination with a dicing saw to cut square pillars~\cite{Young:17, Nitta:2017, Nitta:2018}.
+The best results achieved are $<$5\% reflectance over 2.9:1 bandwidth (87--252~GHz)~\cite{Young:17}.

 Laser machining has also been used on silicon.
 The earliest efforts used sharp cones~\cite{Her:1998} and concentric circular grooves~\cite{Drouet_d'Aubigny:01}.
 The most successful approach has used pyramidal structures. \cite{Young:17} obtained approximately 3\% reflectance over 1.8:1 and 2.4:1 bandwidths (170--300 and 202--490~GHz), respectively. \cite{Bueno:2022} found a factor 1.45 increase in gain when such a structure was used instead of parylene-C for silicon lenslets at 500~GHz. \cite{Farias:2022} explored cylindrical and conical structures appropriate for silicon lenslets and found that $<$5\% reflectance may be achievable.
-Laser machining is thus not yet as performant as the dicing saw approach, but it may be the only non-laminate option for lenslets with radii of curvature much smaller then a dicing saw diameter.
+Laser machining is thus not yet as performant as the dicing saw approach, but it may be the only non-laminate option for lenslets with radius of curvature much smaller than that available with dicing saws.

 An alternative is deep reactive ion etching (DRIE), a mature technique capable of aspect ratios up to 30:1.
 Multi-depth DRIE~\cite{JungKubiak2016} can etch layers of differing effective refractive index $n_{\rm eff}$ in a single wafer.
 Stacking of multiple wafers yields the high layer-count structures needed for wide bandwidths.
-While the dicing saw approach can only produce posts and has an acknowledged 3.6:1 bandwidth limitation, DRIE permits posts and holes of various shapes (e.g.~square, circular, cross, hexagonal), providing design flexibility needed for very wide bandwidths.
+DRIE permits posts and holes of various shapes (e.g.~square, circular, cross, hexagonal), providing design flexibility needed for very wide bandwidths.
 DRIE has been used for 1-layer THz structures on flat surfaces~\cite{Gallardo:17,Wheeler:14,Wada:2010,Wagner-Gentner:06,Schuster:05,Bruckner:09}.
 A 2-layer THz post structure has been fabricated for wider bandwidth, but test results were not presented~\cite{Gallardo:17}.
-In prior work, we provided the first demonstration of a 2-layer DRIE structure, yielding $<$1\% reflectance over 1.6:1 bandwidth (190--310~GHz)~\cite{Defrance:18}.
-Since then, one group~\cite{Nagai:2023} has used a similar design at THz frequencies, now using multi-layer silicon-on-insulator (SOI) wafers for etch stops, but did not report reflectance measurements.
-Another group has extended our approach to a 3-layer structure, but with 2.4\% reflectance 200--450~GHz~\cite{Hasebe:2020, Hasebe:2021}.
+In prior work, we provided the first demonstration of a 2-layer DRIE structure, yielding $<$1\% reflectance over 1.6:1 bandwidth (190--310~GHz)~\cite{Defrance:18}. \cite{Nagai:2023} later used a similar design at THz frequencies, with multi-layer silicon-on-insulator (SOI) wafers for etch stops, but did not report reflectance measurements.
+Another group extended this approach to a 3-layer structure, but with 2.4\% mean reflectance 200--450~GHz~\cite{Hasebe:2020, Hasebe:2021}.